4ch1m/ansible-thunderbird/README.md

 # ansible-thunderbird
-A fully automated build script for Thunderbird using Ansible.

 > A fully automated build script for [Thunderbird](https://www.thunderbird.net/) using Ansible.

 There are two ways to build (and package) the app: